teaguejobs/terraform-aws-pbl-19/README.md

      - RDS endpoints for wordpress and tooling
      - Database name, password and username for wordpress and tooling
      - Access point ID for wordpress and tooling
-     - Internal load balancee DNS for nginx reverse proxy
+     - Internal load balancer DNS for nginx reverse proxy

 - run ansible script
 - check the website